Food for Thought

 The work includes seed sowing, planting out, weeding, plant nurturing and harvesting as well as making jams, chutneys, pickles, sauces and soups with the ingredients we have grown.
 There is also a fair amount of garden maintenance using hand tools, such as building/repairing beds and cutting fire wood.

-The project is designed to be attended on a regular basis, up to 3 days per week, in conjunction with school, tutoring or other alternative provision.
+The project is designed to be attended on a regular basis in conjunction with school, tutoring or other alternative provision.

 There is no expectation to achieve any form of qualification initially, but there is scope to progress to work towards a City and Guilds Land Based Qualification in Horticulture.
 We can deliver